storacha/w3infra/docs/roundabout.md

 ### `GET /{carCid}`

 Redirects to a presigned URL where the requested CAR file (by its CID) can be downloaded from.
-This will use web3.storage `carpark` as the location of the requested CARs.
+This will use storacha.network `carpark` as the location of the requested CARs.
 The request will return a `302 Redirect` to a created presigned URL.

 It also supports a query parameter `expires` with the number of seconds this presigned URL should be valid for.
 You can set a value from one second to 7 days (604,800 seconds).
 By default the expiration is set for 3 days (259,200 seconds).

 ### `GET /key/{key}?bucket=bucket-name`

 Redirects to a presigned URL where the requested bucket value can be downloaded from by its key.
-Unlike `GET /{carCid}`, this endpoint takes a key and is compatible with any web3.storage account bucket.
+Unlike `GET /{carCid}`, this endpoint takes a key and is compatible with any storacha.network account bucket.
 The request will return a `302 Redirect` to a created presigned URL.

 It also supports a query parameter `expires` with the number of seconds this presigned URL should be valid for.
 You can set a value from one second to 7 days (604,800 seconds).
 By default the expiration is set for 3 days (259,200 seconds).